marijnkoolen/Object_to_Data/README.md

 ### Week 4: Handling Raw Data

 Complex data objects like texts, musical scores and images can be segmented into units in many different ways.
 But what are the relevant units for your analysis?
 For instance, what are the relevant units for analysing a painting?
-How can we quantitatively analyse colour in images?
+What aspects of images can be identified and segmented into individual units of data?
+Can we identify objects?
+Individual brush strokes?

 - Parsing and filtering texts and images
 - Regular expressions for text analysis